Fenian Ram: Ship history

 In 1916, Fenian Ram was exhibited in Madison Square Garden to raise funds for victims of the Easter Rising.
 Afterwards, she was moved to Clason Point Military Academy, Bronx, NY.
 In 1927, the Academy relocated to Long Island and the hull was sold for scrap.
 Prior to demolition, Irish-American activist Harry Cunningham intervened and purchased the Fenian Ram from the junkyard in order to preserve it as a symbol of Irish-American ingenuity.
 In September, 1927, Cunningham sold the submarine to Edward Browne of Paterson, NJ, who offered the vessel to the City of Paterson as a memorial to Holland's work.
 Today, she can still be seen at the Paterson Museum.

+Holland started the Holland Torpedo Boat Company in 1896 after the US Navy showed interest in the design.